chrisof4/The-Six-Dragons-Guides/crafting_guide.md

 Everything I've told you so far works great as long as the item is OC or in your Game Wallet.
 Keep this in mind when you are crafting.
 Whenever possible you probably want to apply enchants and specializations before you move the item to BC.
 This also means if you plan to enchant or specialize an item, it doesn't make sense to craft it BC to start with.

-You can still enchant and modify the specialization for BC items (repair is obviously not necessary) at a station in Enjinville.
+You can still enchant and modify the specialization for BC items (repair is obviously not necessary) at a station in Enjin Ville.
 A few extra steps are required first.

 Pop quiz time!
 If you have an item that is BC, which wallet is this in?
 If you said your personal wallet, you are 100% correct.
 If you missed this, go back and reread [a tale of two wallets](#a-tale-of-two-wallets).
 You'll thank me later.